Learn how HRSA is addressing the opioid crisis.

 - Integrated Behavioral Health Services (IBHS) supplemental funding (2019).

 From 2017-2018, HRSA sponsored the Opioid Addiction Treatment (OAT) Extension for Community Healthcare Outcomes.
-This program supported health centers increasing services related to opioid use disorder (OUD).
+This program supported health centers by increasing services related to opioid use disorder (OUD).
 The slides, audio recordings, and transcripts for the training sessions are below.

 - Overview of Opioid Use Disorder (OUD) – July 28, 2017